 When looking for species appropriate food for cats, you’ll want to see that protein is listed as the first ingredient on the label, and that the meat or poultry used is fit for humans, too.
 Their food should also be grain-free, as cats lack the specific enzymes to help them break down and digest carbs.

 Food without by-products is best, too, and although cats LOVE fishy smells and fishy foods, it’s important to keep in mind that fish-based foods (seafood) are only safe for cats in limited quantities.
 Seafood like salmon, tilefish, ocean whitefish, and tuna, can actually present a number of health issues due to the toxic amounts of water pollutants, heavy metals, and other contaminants found in seafood.
+Consider small fish species a better option, like mackerel and sardines.
+They are lower on the food chain and have significantly lower amounts of bioaccumulated toxins.

 How To Incorporate Species Appropriate Nutrition Into Your Pet’s Diet